fernandopalafox/fernandopalafox.github.io/content/health.md

 - ~2.0 - 2.5g of protein per kg of bodyweight per day.
 - If bulking eat at a slight caloric surplus (10-15%).
 - If cutting eat at a slight caloric deficit (10-15%).
 Err on the side of eating more.
 Don't overdo this.
-- Avoid (processed, high-sugar, or high-fat foods) when I'm tired, stressed, or hungry.
+- Avoid danger foods (processed, high-sugar, or high-fat foods) when I'm tired, stressed, or hungry.
 - No alcohol.
 I'm not a monk, and of course there's exceptions.
 I track my weight daily for fun, but I mostly look for long-term trends (i.e. whether I'm bulking, cutting, or staying), and I don't stress out over short-term fluctuations.